carysbux/pinkflappybird/README.md

-I followed parts of a youtube tutorial, will add more soom
+Hello!
+Enjoy pink flying bird.
+I will add more soom